What is the Minimum Wage in British Columbia in 2023

 • Certain jobs are exempt from overtime rules.

-British Columbia Minimum Wage Exemptions
+British Columbia Wage Exemptions

 Several specific exemptions to the BC minimum wage exist, including: